 The borderline personality disorder relationship cycle can be tricky to maneuver.
 In some instances, things may seem to be going great.
 In others, you may find yourself desperately trying to figure out how to stop a BPD episode.

 There’s no denying that BPD relationships are a rollercoaster to go through.
-However, we guarantee that you’ll find a sense of satisfaction if you and your loved one work together to manage symptoms.
+However, we guarantee you’ll be satisfied if you and your loved one work together to manage symptoms.

-While there is plenty you can do as a loved one, success ultimately comes down to treatment.
-And it’s essential your loved one understands this and makes the commitment to get better.
+While there’s plenty you can do, success ultimately comes down to treatment.
+It’s essential your loved one understands this and makes the commitment to get better.
 Remember, this isn’t a one-way street.
 All relationships require an effort on both ends and there’s no reason you need to take all the responsibility under your own belt.